Living and Working in Gore: A Serene Slice of Southland Living

 Southern Field Days

-Gore is home to the Southern Funeral days held on 57ha of land and over 700 exhibitors from New Zealand and Australia.
+Gore is home to the Southern Field days held on 57ha of land and over 700 exhibitors from New Zealand and Australia.
 For more information click here.

 Approximately 10 minutes drive from Gore and is the base for Croydon Aviation Heritage Centre.
 Also home to Miss Cocoa, Croydon Aircraft Co and Collaborate Fashion.
 Experience Mandeville